isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 2. Class 2 (2 year duration); and
 3. Class 3 (3 year duration).
 <br>
-For the avoidance of doubt, the Registrar retains the discretion of granting a different class of registration than the class of registration applied for.
+For the avoidance of doubt, the Registrar has the discretion to grant a different class of registration than the class of registration applied for.

 <table>
   <tr>